pierrediedhiou/cybersecurity-journey/glossary.md

   - 7.0-8.9 = High
   - 4.0-6.9 = Medium
   - 0.1-3.9 = Low
+  - **Credential Stuffing** — An automated attack where stolen username and password combinations from one breach are tried against other services, exploiting password reuse
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU